aristanetworks/anta/docs/cli/inv-from-cvp.md

 # Create an Inventory from CloudVision

 In large setups, it might be beneficial to construct your inventory based on CloudVision.
-The `from-cvp` entrypoint of the `get` command enables you to create an ANTA inventory from CloudVision.
+The `from-cvp` entrypoint of the `get` command enables the user to create an ANTA inventory from CloudVision.

 ### Command overview